-The process of successfully carrying out a risk assessment, involves:
+The process of successfully carrying out a risk assessment involves:

-Identifying key hazards
+1. Identify the key hazards

 Carrying out a risk assessment accurately should first involve identifying the potential hazards in your company.
 A good way to do this is to walk around all areas of your workplace and make a note of anything that could cause harm – from problems concerning your infrastructure to processes and substances you use, which could injure your staff or be hazardous to their health.

-Examples of hazard could include:
+Examples of hazards could include:

-- Exposed high voltage equipment or machinery
+- Exposed high-voltage equipment or machinery

 - Computer cables trailing across the floor